ajcwebdev/autoshow/docs/roadmap.md

 <details>
   <summary>Enable downloading and passing any Whisper.cpp model size.</summary>

+Currently, the only model versions supported by the CLI are `base`, `medium`, and `large-v2`.
+Eventually you will be able to use any of the following:

 | Model         | Disk    | SHA                                        |
 | ------------- | ------- | ------------------------------------------ |
 | tiny          | 75 MiB  | `bd577a113a864445d4c299885e0cb97d4ba92b5f` |